MohamedAliMerali/React-18---Code-with-mosh/05 - Connecting to the Backend part-1.md

 This function that we pass to the effect hook gets executed after each render, but there are situations where we don't want this default behaviour.

-    PS: you learned that this the effect function gets executed after each render, if we update a state in it, which will triggers another render, we'll end up in an infinite loop of updating state, rendering and executing our effects.
+    PS: you learned that the effect function gets executed after each render, if we update a state in it, which will triggers another render, we'll end up in an infinite loop of updating state, rendering and executing our effects.

     To solve this problem, we should tell react to run this effect only once the first time our component is rendered.